From tug-of-war to Brownian Boost: explicit ODE solutions for player-funded stochastic-differential games: Epilogue: Directions

-This function does appear to be maximized at $\rho =1$ (consistently with Conjecture~\ref{c.lambdamax}), and to tend rapidly to one as~$\rho$ falls.
+As we will elaborate, numerical approximations of the map~$\lambdamax(\kappa,\rho)$ suggest that this convergence occurs, and that it does so rapidly.
+They also reveal some surprises.
+The function $(0,1] \to [1,\infty): \kappa \mapsto \lambdamax(\kappa,1)$ has left limit equal to one according to Theorem~\ref{t.lowlambdamax}.
+Although low~$\kappa$-values are intractable numerically, the function appears to be increasing as $\kappa$ rises into a numerically determinable range; it takes values close to $1 + 10^{-5}$ and $1 + 8 \cdot 10^{-5}$ at the respective $\kappa$-values $0.65$ and $0.9$.
+A maximum value close to $1 + 9.92 \times 10^{-5}$ is achieved close to $\kappa=0.976$, with a slight but monotonic decrease witnessed until $1 + 9.68 \times 10^{-5}$ is seen at $\kappa=1$.
+(The latter point corresponds to the game in~\cite{LostPennies}: see the bounds recalled in~(\ref{e.lambdamaxbounds}).)
+The behaviour appears unimodal, with a peak a little to the left of~$\kappa=1$.
+It would be natural enough to expect variation in~$\rho$ at $\kappa=1$ to behave in a roughly similar way, and in Figure~\ref{f.kappaisone} numerics for the map $(0,1] \to [1,\infty): \rho \mapsto \lambdamax(1,\rho)$ are shown.
+This function appears to be maximized at $\rho =1$ (consistently with Conjecture~\ref{c.lambdamax}(2)), and to tend rapidly to one as~$\rho$ falls.
 But the function is obviously not monotone.
 Of course its behaviour on $[0.96,0.97]$ compels a higher-digit numerical review there.
 Astonishingly, $\lambdamax(1,\rho) = 1$ appears to have an isolated solution~$p$ that lies in the interval $[0.964556,0.964557]$: at $p$, the Mina margin map~$\mc{M}_{1,\rho}$ becomes identically equal to one, with its argument maximizer in the central domain jumping discontinuously as $\rho$ passes through this value.
+As $\rho$ varies through the special point,~$\mc{M}_{1,\rho}$ resembles a vibrating string that becomes straight for an instant; as we explain in a moment, this comparison appears to endure as $\rho$ decreases.